 Applications Currently Being Accepted

-Registration is open to mental health professionals and individuals who posess a Master‘s Degree or it’s equivalent and are interested in psychoanalysis.
+Registration is open to mental health professionals and individuals who possess a Master‘s Degree or it’s equivalent and are interested in psychoanalysis.
 A member of the NJI’s admissions committee will interview potential Candidates for admission.
+Learn more about Admissions.

 - Course Work — The curriculum is comprised of 6 courses.
 Candidates are encouraged to proceed at their own pace.